-X-rays are a form of electromagnetic radiation that have a short wavelength.
-Because of this short wavelength X-rays are able to penetrate and be absorbed as they pass through the body, thus creating the image you see on a x-ray film.
+X-rays are a form of electromagnetic radiation that has a short wavelength.
+Because of this short wavelength, x-rays are able to penetrate and be absorbed as they pass through the body, thus, creating the image you see on an x-ray film.

 Does the clinic also do feline dental x-rays?

-Yes, here at Mission Ridge dental x-rays are often performed on cats undergoing a dental cleaning.
+Yes, here at Mission Ridge Animal Hospital, dental x-rays are often performed on cats undergoing a dental cleaning.